fwangboulder/InterviewPractice/README.md

 ###1.
 What is the most influential book or blog post you’ve read regarding web development?
 I have been reading the full stack python by Matthew Makai, a Developer Evangelist.
-This is mainly my guidance book because it gives short description about all concepts in web development and provides rich resources links for me to follow.
+This is mainly my guidance book because it gives short descriptions about all concepts in web development and provides rich resources links for me to follow.
 I have to say this is the book opening the door of web development for me.
 Together with this full stack web developer program, I have been addicted to build awesome web apps.
 I will keep using this book as a tool to learn more about emerging web technologies and improve my skills of web development in future.

 ###2.
 Tell me about a web application you have built.
 Why did you choose to build it?
 What did you learn?
 What challenges did you face and how did you overcome them?
 I built a web application featuring a map of my neighborhood trails.
 Users can search all included landmarks and when selected, additional information about this landmark is presented from the FourSquare and Wikipedia APIs.
-I learned how design patterns assist in developing a manageable codebase and how frameworks can decrease the time required developing an application and provide a number of utilities for me to use.
+Google Map was loaded into my site by adding three things into my code: some css to specify map to be 100% the height of page, a html div with ID=map and a script line into my HTML to load the Google Map API.
+This loads the JavaScript definitions asynchronously when the page starts loading.
+From this project, I learned how design patterns assist in developing a manageable codebase and how frameworks can decrease the time required developing an application and provide a number of utilities for me to use.
 I also learned to implement third-party APIs that provide valuable data sets that can improve the quality of my application.
 I used knockout framework, which is new to me.
 I had to hard time to apply it and make all data incorporated correctly for display.
 I read carefully about the help documentation of knockout about data-bind and also get help from experienced people.

 ###3.
 Write a function in Python that takes a list of strings and returns a single string that is an HTML unordered list of those strings.
 You should include a brief explanation of your code.
 Then, what would you have to consider if the original list was provided by user input?
 ```Python